-Coordinate your team's dress on event day.
+Coordinate your team's dress on event day (custom t-shirts, matching colors, themed with your game, etc.).

 You know what looks cool?
 A whole team in matching outfits!
 It can be jeans and team t-shirts, or light dress pants with a dark shirt.
 You could even all dress up like characters in your game.
 You decide on your team's look and make sure everyone matches.